BME-SBT/ESP32_CAN_V1/BASE/README.md

 pcb done

-working on: ibom, manufacturing and first prototype
+working on: manufacturing and first prototype